Yosemite National Park Elevation and Trail Map

 - Tenaya Lake: This is the park's largest lake.
 It has beautiful clear water.
 The lake may have ice even in the summer.
 It is popular with visitors for swimming and canoeing.

 - Hetch Hetchy Reservoir: This used to be a valley with waterfalls and flowers, but it was converted into a reservoir to supply electricity and water to San Francisco.

 - Mirror Lake: Inside the Valley, and famous for its reflection of Half Dome.
 The lake is marshy unless it is visited in early summer.
 It is represented as a trailhead on the map.

 - Sunrise Lakes.
 Source: My Yosemite

 The park has two watersheds.
-The Tuolumne River watershed to the North and the Merced River watershed to the South.
-These watersheds are so predominant, that they are the key feature used to create the boundaries of Yosemite National Park.
+The Tuolumne River watershed is to the North, and the Merced River watershed is to the South.
+These watersheds are so predominant that they are the key feature used to create the boundaries of Yosemite National Park.

 - Merced River: Flows through Yosemite Valley and is the most iconic river in the park.
 It can be frozen in winter and calm during summer.
 Popular activities include fishing and kayaking.